-Tip: If you want to edit a procedure code that is attached to patients' record, you must first delete all instances of that procedure from patients' records.
+Tip: If you want to edit the treatment area or charting symbol for a procedure code that is attached to patients' record, you must first delete all instances of that procedure from patients' records.
 Alternatively, you can create an alias code (a procedure code followed by a period and an alphanumeric suffix) for the procedure code that you want to edit and begin using the alias code from that point on instead.

 To edit a procedure code

-If you are not already viewing the correct location, select it from the Location menu.
+If you are not already viewing the correct location, select it on the Location menu.

-From the Settings menu, under Production, clicktap Procedure Codes.
+On the Settings menu, under Production, click (or tap) Procedure Codes & Conditions.

-On a location's Procedure Codes page, select a procedure code.
+On the Procedure Codes tab, select a procedure code.

-To quickly locate a procedure, type a code or description in the Search For Specific Procedure field near the top of the page.
+To quickly locate a procedure, type a code or description in the Search for specific procedure box near the top of the page.

-You can also filter the list of procedure codes to view all procedures, only the favorites (most commonly used procedures), only active procedures, or only inactive procedures.
+To filter the list of procedure codes, in the View list, select whether you want to view all procedures, only the favorites (most commonly used procedures), only active procedures, or only inactive procedures.

 The Edit Procedure Code dialog box appears.